LeeMorinUCF/ECP3004S21/PP_Ch_08_Lists/README.md

 ['Emb', 'Him', 'Unc', 'Lon', 'Dpy', 'Sma']

 ```
+We can take a *slice* of the list to retain selected values in a smaller list.

 ```python
 >>> celegans_phenotypes = ['Emb', 'Him', 'Unc', 'Lon', 'Dpy', 'Sma']
 >>> useful_markers = celegans_phenotypes[0:4]
 ```
+If you leave out the leading or trailing index number,
+it will slice either from the beginning or to the end of the list.

 ```python
 >>> celegans_phenotypes = ['Emb', 'Him', 'Unc', 'Lon', 'Dpy', 'Sma']